Daniel McLellan

 After retiring in 2000 due to two shoulder operations he successfully made a comeback in 2007.

-He was awarded a part scholarship from the Australian Institute of Sport (AIS) in the early 1990s. as he won either the open men's surf race or run swim run from 1992 to 1998 at the world championships.
-He is also the current world record holder for the Waikiki roughwater swim which he has held since 1995.
+He was awarded a part scholarship from the Australian Institute of Sport (AIS) in the early 1990s, as he won either the open men's surf race or run-swim-run from 1992 to 1998 at the world championships.
+He is also the current world record holder for the Waikiki rough water swim. which he has held since 1995.

-He has worked as a swim coach in Sydney and Melbourne, Australia, and currently lives with his partner (former SLSA Beach Sprinter) Nicole Jones, and his 3 daughters(“holly” 7 years old “Cassie” 5 years old and “summer” 1 years old).
+He has worked as a swim coach in Sydney and Melbourne, Australia.